Folkestone haven – Supporting and Enabling the community

 “The support is open access, so you don’t need a referral from your doctor.
-We’re putting posters around and getting the telephone number out to every avenue we can think of.
-It’s difficult at the moment, of course!
+We’re putting posters around and getting the telephone number and venue out to every avenue we can think of.
 We’ve reached out to supermarkets, doctors’ surgeries, public areas and so on.”

 Out of hours service

 “We are open at times when all other services are shut.
 Come and see us at the Rainbow Centre, 69 Sandgate Road, Folkestone or call us on 07827 533871, if you leave a message, someone will get back to you.
 We are there from Monday to Friday from 1800 to 2300.
 We’re also open on weekends and bank holidays between 1200 and 2300, 365 days a year”